 4. Train Your Staff to Answer Gluten-Free Questions

 There is nothing worse than sitting down with a group of friends to eat out than to have a waiter who is skeptical of me and my so-called “allergy.”
 Don’t treat gluten-free eaters like an inconvenience; rather make them feel at ease and welcome the opportunity to prepare a meal for someone with special dietary needs.
 Isn’t the goal of every restaurateur and chef to make their customers happy?

 Also, if someone calls ahead to inquire about your gluten-free accommodations, make sure the person answering the phone can confidently answer questions about how food allergies are handled by your staff – or have them hand the phone to the manager right away.
 My confidence with your restaurant starts with that first conversation – if someone can assure us they can take care of our gluten-free needs and makes us feel confident eating there, we will do so.
 If not, we will somewhere else.

 5. Know that the Person with the Allergy Makes the Restaurant Choice

-I tell restaurant owners time and time again that the person with the food allergy (or disease in the case of Celiacs) makes the decision on where an entire group eats.
-In my situation, I often go out with 8, 10 or even 20 friends.
+I tell restaurant owners time and time again that the person with the special food needs makes the decision on where an entire group eats.
+In my situation, I often go out with eight, 10 or even 20 friends.
 Guess who decides on where we eat?!?
 Yep, it’s me.
 If you can accommodate a gluten-free dieter, then you will get his or her friend’s business that night too!

-Thanks for taking the time to read my tips to making a restaurant more gluten-free friendly for the GF community.
-There are so many great restaurant owners and chains that truly care about the allergy community – but we still have a long way to go to better accommodate not only the GF and allergy communities, the but the growing community at large who require special attention in the preparation and serving of their meals.
+Thanks for taking the time to read my tips on how restaurants can accommodate gluten-free diners and make their restaurants a little more gluten-free friendly for the gluten-free community.
+There are so many great restaurant owners and chains that truly care about the allergy community – but we still have a long way to go to better accommodate not only the gluten-free and allergy communities, but also the growing community at large who require special attention in the preparation and serving of their meals.